-In this post, I will be sharing my top ten male book characters.
+In this post, I will be sharing my top ten male-identifying book characters.

 Honourable mentions: Nate McCauley; Cooper Clay; Abe Portman; Max Vandenburg.

 10 – Hans Hubermann

 A character from one of my favourite books of all time – we have a lot to thank Hans for as he taught Liesel how to read, which fuelled the book thievery storyline.
 The only bad thing about us as readers liking Hans so much is the ending scene (if you know, you know), which I was not expecting.
 I do recommend reading The Book Thief twice, so you can see the links to the end of the story that Zusak has planted throughout the book.

 Day’s the Legend, and June is the Prodigy.
 His never-ending quest throughout the trilogy is packed with twists and turns.
 Of course, I really liked how certain things that he was accused of were cleared.
 I can’t wait to read Rebel, and find out how the series progresses.

 I do like the Junior Pinkertons, despite them being rivals to the Detective Society, as this introduces a three-way competition into some of the books – between the police, the Junior Pinkertons and the Detective Society.